The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses

-General structure of the one-loop diagrams are shown in Figure~\ref{fig:convencionesdiagramas}, with the corresponding mass and momentum assignments they contribute to the form factors $A^a_{L,R}$ that describe the amplitude for LFV Higgs decays, which is written as:
+The general structure of the one-loop diagrams that contribute to the form factors $A^r_{L,R}$, Figure~\ref{fig:convencionesdiagramas}, showing the corresponding mass and momentum assignments, for each type of loop; Figure~\ref{fig:convencionestriangle} for triangles,~\ref{fig:convencionesFX} and~\ref{fig:convencionesXF} for bubbles.
+The amplitude for the LFV Higgs decay is written as:

+Some relevant details of our calculation are summarized as follows: \begin{itemize} \item We used the 't Hooft-Feynman gauge, and work with dimensional regularization.

+\item We follow the Feynman rules for Dirac and Majorana fermions given by A. Denner et al.~\cite{DENNER1992467}.

-Some relevant details of our calculation are summarized as follows: \begin{itemize} \item We used the 't Hooft-Feynman gauge, and work with dimensional regularization. \item The one-loop amplitudes and the resulting form factors are expressed in terms of Passarino-Veltman (PV) functions, that is in terms of the scalar integrals, as summarized in the Appendix~\ref{appen:loop-identities}.
-Each of the divergent integrals are divided into a divergent and convergent terms denoted as $F = \text{Div}[F] + f$, being $F$ denotes a generic divergent PV function and $f$ its finite part. \item The analytical expressions for the resulting integrals are shown in the Appendix~\ref{appen:loop-identities}\footnote{These integrals have been obtained in Ref.~\cite{Hue:2015fbb}, and compared the reported results with those of Looptools~\cite{10.1093/ptep/ptw158}, finding good agreement.}. \item For handling of the amplitudes we created a simple implementation of the results given in the next subsections~\ref{subsec:twoneufer}-~\ref{subsec:oneneufer} called \verb|OneLoopLFVHD|, which can be downloaded from the GitHub repository \href{https://github.com/moiseszeleny/OneLoopLFVHD}{OneLoopLFVHD}.
-Moreover, we used the {\bf mpmath} library~\cite{mpmath} for the numerical analysis, which permits to handle the high precision needed. \end{itemize} Given the expression of the form factors, the decay width $\Gamma(H_r \rightarrow l_a l_b)$ is given by
+\item The one-loop amplitudes and the resulting form factors are expressed in terms of Passarino-Veltman (PV) functions, {\it i.e.} in terms of the scalar integrals, as summarized in the Appendix~\ref{appen:loop-identities}.
+Each of the divergent one-loop integrals are divided into a divergent and convergent part, denoted as $\mathcal{F} = \text{Div}[\mathcal{F}] + f$, where $\mathcal{F}$ is a generic divergent PV function and $f$ its finite part.